 If leash training an outdoor cat that is used to coming and going as he pleases, keep him indoors for an increasing length of time each day before beginning the training.
 This will help him to associate the harness with the positive experience of going outside.

 Walking Your Cat

 When taking your cat for a walk, choose a quiet area at a time of day when there are fewer people, animals, and vehicles around.
 Parks and other green spaces are ideal, as long as there aren’t a lot of large, exuberant dogs in the area.

 Don’t expect your cat to walk on a leash obediently the way a dog does.
 Walking a cat is a compromise of interests.
 Sometimes you get to lead; sometimes the cat leads.
-Cats need to vary their pace, stop to explore from time to time, and perhaps eat some grass.
+Cats need to vary their pace and stop to explore from time to time.
 However, it’s important to let the cat know that he will not get to lead all the time.

 Once your cat begins to enjoy his adventures, he may become overly enthusiastic, pulling at the harness and practically ricocheting off the walls or various objects outside.
 In this case, stand still, hold the leash, and wait until he calms down, praising him for being good when he stops pulling.
 This stage of training requires great patience.

 Once you have begun walking your cat outside, there are a number of dos and don’ts that, if followed, will ensure that leash walking is a safe and positive experience.

 - Work on harness training every day—cats are creatures of habit, so making a habit of harness walking will help the cat grow accustomed to it.

 - Offer lots of reassurance, as cats are inclined to be skittish when hearing loud noises or encountering other people and animals.